Detect the Interactions that Matter in Matter: Geometric Attention for Many-Body Systems: Network Architecture

 using PyTorch~\cite{paszke2017automatic} and Skorch~\cite{skorch} with the ADAM optimizer~\cite{kingma2014adam}.
-Physical intuition behind energy and forces can be found in appendix \ref{app:energy-and-forces}.
 Here we chose $\rho=0.01$ for the trade-off parameter between energy and forces following the choice in other works \cite{schutt2018schnet,unke2019physnet}.
 Each model is trained for 2000 epochs on $1$k points (MD17) and $15$k points (DNA), from which 20\% are used for 5-fold cross validation.
 Then, each model is tested on the remaining points.
-The networks are trained on a single Nvidia \textsc{GeForce GTX 1080} GPU with training times ranging from 3h to 6h on the MD17 dataset and $26$h on the DNA dataset.
-Full instructions on reproducibility of the results are given in appendix \ref{app:code-details-and-availability}.
+Using a single Nvidia GeForce GTX 1080 GPU, our training times range from 3h to 6h on the MD17 dataset and $26$h on the DNA dataset.
+Detailed instructions that enable our results to be fully reproduced are given in appendix \ref{app:code-details-and-availability}.

 \paragraph{Hyper-parameters.} For our experiments we chose $F_v = 128$ as atom embedding dimension, $\Fi = 128/2^{(k-2)}$ as inner product space dimension, $N_L=3$ layers per stream and $N_S = 3$ streams with orders $k=2$ to $k=4$.
 The discretization points $\{\mu_l\}$ are uniformly distributed in the interval $I = [0,5]$ with a spacing interval $\Delta d = 0.05$ giving $L=100$ discretization points.
 We chose $\gamma=20$ as RBF width parameter.
 An in detail discussion of the hyperparameter choice is in the appendix \ref{app:hyperparameters}.